Seamless Migration from Medium to Self-Hosted Website

 Cloud-Based, Fully Automated Medium Sync Mechanism

-Go to the Repo’s Actions settings:
+Go to the Actions settings of the Repo:

 Click “New workflow”